IG-Group/ig-webapi-java-sample/README.md

 ### Getting started
 1) Set the destination IG environment in **environment.properties**.

-2) Open a command line / shell prompt and run the executable jar file:
+2) Open a command line / shell prompt and run **mvn clean** to install the Lighstreamer client in ig-webapi-java-client/lib to your local maven repository.

+3) Run **mvn clean install** to build the project.

+4) Run the executable jar file:
 ```
     cd ig-webapi-java-sample-springboot
     java -jar target\ig-webapi-java-sample-springboot-<maven version>.jar <username> <password> <api key>